enkidevs/curriculum/python-data-analysis/python-data-analysis-core/analysis-environments/creating-your-first-notebook.md

 The first two cells are exactly the same.
 The first one was executed while the 2nd was not.
 They are `Text/Markdown` cells.

-The third cell is the first `Code` cell.
+The third cell is a `Code` cell.
 The `[1]:` to the left of it means that this was the first `Code` cell that was executed.
+This cell prints `Hello World` to the console, which is shown underneath it.

+The final two cells both have a `[2]:` before them.

+The first `[2]` is shown because that was the second `Code` line that was executed.
+The next `[2]` is shown because it matches the output of the previous cell.
+We returned the variable `x` and it resulting output is `"Hello World"`.

+> 💡 The cell numbers don't have to be in order!
 If you run the same cell again or run a different cell, the number will increase.
-For example, notice that other cells say `[2]:`.

 The `Hello World` and `'Hello World'` are outputs from the two code cells.